saikotek/docs/pages/manage_and_operate/kms/architecture-overview/guide.pl-pl.md

 updated: 2024-06-06
 ---

-> [!warning]
->
-> OVHcloud KMS will be open soon in beta.
-This guide may be incomplete and will be updated during the beta phase.
-> Do not hesitate to provide us with feedback on the dedicated Discord channel : <https://discord.gg/ovhcloud>.
->

 ## Objective

 This guide explains how we handle the resilience of the OVHcloud KMS (Key Management Service).